-We did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs as of June 30, 2022 or March 31, 2022.
+We did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs as of September 30, 2022 or March 31, 2022.
 Our non-financial assets, such as goodwill, intangible assets and property and equipment, are measured at fair value on a nonrecurring basis, generally when there is a transaction involving those assets such as a purchase transaction, a business combination or an adjustment for impairment.
-No non-financial assets were measured at fair value at June 30, 2022 and March 31, 2022.
-As a result of the re-organization completed in April 2021, the Company reallocated goodwill to the three new reporting units discussed in Note 10, Business Segments.
-The contingent consideration representing Level 3 fair value measurement was prepared using the following assumptions:
+As a result of the re-organization completed in April 2021, as discussed in Note 10, Business Segments, the Company reallocated goodwill to the three new reporting units.
+No non-financial assets were measured at fair value at September 30, 2022 and March 31, 2022.